 - Keeps your compound interest building at a faster rate

-14. Investing is boring
+14. Investing is Boring

-Yes, an Investing tips for beginners is that investing should be boring.
+Yes, an Investing tip for beginners is that investing should be boring.
 And that good, you absolutely want it that way!
 Because you have done sound research about than leaving it alone for the long term.